Language

 Chord Progressions

-Click any key on the outer ring for major keys or inner ring for minor keys
+Click any key on the outer ring for major keys or the middle ring for minor keys

 Click a scale note to hear it played

-Click any chord card to hear the chord
+Click any chord to hear it through the Web Audio API

-Press the play button next to a progression to hear all chords in sequence
+Press the play button next to a progression to hear all its chords in sequence

-Switch between Triads and Sevenths to see different chord types
+Switch between Triads and Sevenths to compare chord types

-The highlighted key on the circle shows the relative major or minor
+The highlighted key on the wheel shows the relative major or minor

-All audio is generated in your browser using Web Audio API
+All audio is generated in your browser using the Web Audio API

 Want to learn more?
 Read documentation →